Arul-DevX/AR_coin_game/README.md

+# AR Coin Game 🪙 — The updated version is available in the folder "game2.0".
+Check it out!
 # AR Coin Game 🪙

 An interactive Augmented Reality coin-catching game using computer vision and hand tracking.
 Catch falling coins with your hand movements while avoiding dangerous bombs!